opentable/octopress/source/_posts/2013-09-25-resolving-domains-to-areas-in-asp-dot-net-mvc.markdown

     	defaultRoute.SetAreaDataTokens(areaName);
 	}

-The code works as follows:
+The code works in the following way:

 Get a list of all the areas.
 Add the Ignore routes as these are more specific and need to be at the top of the list.